peering-manager/peering-manager/docs/models/peering/autonomoussystem.md

 PeeringDB integration that can synchronise some of them automatically.

 The prefixes and the AS list resolved from the IRR AS-SET are cached in the database and can be very large.
-The REST API does not include them in autonomous system list and detail responses by default; fetch them explicitly with the `fields` query parameter (e.g. `?fields=asn,prefixes,as_list`) or through the `/api/peering/autonomous-systems/{id}/as-set-prefixes` endpoint.
+Prefixes are stored as individual entries shared between autonomous systems, so a prefix appearing in several AS-SETs is only kept once; the `prefixes_updated` timestamp records when they were last refreshed.
+The REST API does not include the prefixes and the AS list in autonomous system list and detail responses by default; fetch them explicitly with the `fields` query parameter (e.g. `?fields=asn,prefixes,as_list`) or through the `/api/peering/autonomous-systems/{id}/as-set-prefixes` endpoint.